NielsLeenheer/ReceiptPrinterStatus/README.md

         });

-If the printer does not support two-way communication it will fire a `timeout` event.
-This happens approximately 2 seconds after initializing the libary.
+If the printer does not support two-way communication it will fire a `unsupported` event.
+This happens approximately 1 second after initializing the libary.

-        printerStatus.addEventListener('timeout', () => {
+        printerStatus.addEventListener('unsupported', () => {

             /* Oh no, it looks like this printer does not support two-way communication */ });